WhiteflagProtocol/whiteflag-api/docs/md/fennel.md

 * `blockRetrievalEnd`: the last block from where to retrieve transactions; if `0` (default) the API catches up with the highest block on the node
 * `blockRetrievalRestart`: how many blocks before the current highest block the API should look back when (re)starting the API; this prevents that blocks are missed when the API is stopped for a short period
 * `blockMaxRetries`: how many times the API should retry to process a block if it fails, e.g. because of a node timeout; default is `0`, which means unlimited retries
-* `transactionBatchSize`: how many transactions from a single block the API may process in parallel; default is `64`
+* `blockBatchSize`: how many blocks the API may process in parellel to balance balance speed and node RPC overload
-* `transactionValue`: the value of a transaction when sending a Whiteflag message; default is `0` ether
 * `traceRawTransaction`: whether to show each individual transaction when the loglevel is set to `6` (trace); default is `false` because this results in massive logging

 To send and receive Whiteflag messages, the API must be connected to a Fennel